galaxyproject/usegalaxy-playbook/roles/galaxyprojectdotorg.pulsar/README.md

 You can control various things about where you get Pulsar from, what version you use, and where its configuration files will be placed:

+- `pulsar_yaml_config`: a YAML dictionary whose contents will be used to create Pulsar's app.yml
 - `pulsar_git_repo` (default: `https://github.com/galaxyproject/pulsar`):
   Upstream git repository from which Pulsar should be cloned.
 - `pulsar_changeset_id` (default: `master`): A changeset id, tag, branch, or